saied2035/rails_search_engine/README.md

 ![Alt text](2.JPG)

-Click on the files tab.under files tab you can find elasticsearch.yml in `/usr/share/elasticsearch/config/elasticsearch.yml`
+Click on the Files tab. under Files tab you can find elasticsearch.yml in this path:
+`/usr/share/elasticsearch/config/elasticsearch.yml`

 ![Alt text](3.JPG)